Its0xyToan/console-command/README.md

 - 🔄️ Callback when command is used
 - 📨 Message when command is used
-- 🍔 Lightweight (aroud 270 lines in total, 3 files including index.d.ts)
+- 🍔 Lightweight (around 270 lines in total, 3 files including index.d.ts)
 - 🚀 Simple to use !
 ## Usage/Examples 🔨